 Stay connected: If you would like to learn more about the Vanderbilt Microbiome Initiative, stay connected by using the contact form to the right or contacting the leadership team directly.

-Support nonprofit research and education: If you are interested in supporting the nonprofit research and education programs of the Vanderbilt Microbiome Initiative (501c3), please email the director, Dr. Seth Bordenstein, or click here for a tax-deductible gift today.
+Support nonprofit research and education: If you are interested in supporting the nonprofit research and education programs of the Vanderbilt Microbiome Initiative (501c3), please email the program or click here for a tax-deductible gift today.
 Our extensive COVID19 coverage is free to all readers & media.
 See our Donate page on the top menu bar for suggested donation levels.

 Vanderbilt Research News highlighting VMI’s role in becoming a standard for other microbiology research and education programs: December, 19,2019